 The aggregate functions shown below are available by default.
-Additional aggregate functions written in C may be added using the sqlite3_create_function() API.
+There are two more aggregates grouped with the JSON SQL functions.
+Applications can define custom aggregate functions using the sqlite3_create_function() interface.
+API.

 In any aggregate function that takes a single argument, that argument can be preceded by the keyword DISTINCT.
 In such cases, duplicate elements are filtered before being passed into the aggregate function.
 For example, the function "count(distinct X)" will return the number of distinct values of column X instead of the total number of non-null values in column X.

 The avg() function returns the average value of all non-NULL X within a group.
 String and BLOB values that do not look like numbers are interpreted as 0.
 The result of avg() is always a floating point value whenever there is at least one non-NULL input even if all inputs are integers.
-The result of avg() is NULL if and only if there are no non-NULL inputs.
+The result of avg() is NULL if there are no non-NULL inputs.
+The result of avg() is computed as total()/count() so all of the constraints that apply to total() also apply to avg().

 The count(X) function returns a count of the number of times that X is not NULL in a group.
 The count(*) function (with no arguments) returns the total number of rows in the group.